cmang/durdraw/README.md

 ## DURFETCH

 Durfetch is a program which acts like a fetcher.
 It uses Neofetch to obtain system statistics and requires that Neofetch be found in the path.
 You can put keys in your .DUR files which durfetch will replace with values from Neofetch.
+You can also use built-in example animations.

-Note that this feature is beta, but can be fun to play with.
-If anyone wants to improve this feature, please feel free.
+Note that this feature is in beta, and is far from perfect, but it can be fun to play with.
+If anyone wants to improve durfetch, please feel free.

 Keys will only be replaced if there is enough room in the art for the replacement value.